 I was that skinny, awkward kid in high school.
 In college, I started to fill out, and then when I met my partner, Lee, I really started gaining.
 We had bad habits: We’d go out for cheesy Mexican food; I’d eat the desserts that he’d bake, like brownies and lemon bars; and we’d eat lots of spaghetti.
 I’d try dieting, but I always seemed to throw in the towel.
 Then, one mortifying moment in 2006 really made me think about changing.

-I was volunteering at a pug rescue in San Francisco (I just love pugs—I’ve had nine in my life and I currently have two pug mixes and a rat terrier).
+I was volunteering at a pug rescue in San Francisco.
+I just love pugs — I’ve had nine in my life and I currently have two pug mixes and a rat terrier.
 At the rescue event, one of the little guys had an accident on me.
 To stop smelling like Fisherman’s Wharf, I searched for a new pair of shorts.
 I could only find one pair in that neighborhood big enough to fit me and they were $175, so I decided to wear my stinky shorts all day.
 I was so self-conscious and I felt terrible.
 But still, I couldn’t stick to healthier habits.
-I didn’t make a real change until 2008 when Weight Watchers At Work came to my partner’s office, and we decided to join together.
+I didn’t make a real change until 2008 when a WW Studio came to my partner’s office, and we decided to join together.
 I was a skeptic at first since I had already tried so many other ways to lose weight, but I kept my hopes up.

-Going to my first Weight Watchers meeting was a little strange—my partner and I were the only two guys there.
-While it felt odd at first, all of the Members made us feel really welcome.
+Going to my first Workshop was a little strange — my partner and I were the only two guys there.
+While it felt odd at first, all of the members made us feel really welcome.
 As we got to know the group better, it became clear to me that this dynamic was exactly what I needed.
-It felt comfortable knowing there were people I could relate to, who had the same challenges as me.
+It felt comfortable knowing there were people I could relate to, who had similar challenges.

 What surprised me most about the program was that we were still able to eat the foods we loved.
 After I realized that, I remember saying to myself, “This is the plan for me.”
 We’d go out for Mexican food and order the same meals we would’ve before, just altered.
 Instead of getting the cheese enchiladas with rice and beans, I’d order them à la carte.
 Instead of eating the whole basket of chips, we’d count out our 14 chips and push the rest away.
 We stuck with salsa instead of guacamole; we had one margarita instead of three.
 We made huge savings on points (and money!), and I was still enjoying my favorites.

 My dogs bring me so much joy.
-They get me out of the house—we walk and hike together—and they help me relax.
+They get me out of the house — we walk and hike together — and they help me relax.
 I have to admit, one of my dogs even went through the weight-loss journey with me!
-The doctor told Larry—he’s a pug mix—that he needed to lose some weight, so I put him on “doggie Weight Watchers.”
+The doctor told Larry, a pug mix, that he needed to lose some weight, so I put him on “doggie WW.”
 We changed his portion sizes, bulked up his meals with canned, unsalted green beans, gave him baby carrots as treats, and walked him a bit more.
-I’d post his weekly weigh-in results on Facebook (Larry’s Inspiring Weight Loss Journey) and told Members from my meeting about his progress.
-The accountability helped us—and Larry.
+I’d post his weekly results on Facebook (Larry’s Inspiring Weight Loss Journey) and told members from my Workshop about his progress.
+The accountability helped us — and Larry.

 My life now is amazing.
 I’m confident, I have a lot of fun, and I feel great.
 It’s a totally different me; if I’m not feeling well or I’m too busy to exercise, I miss it.
 That was never me before.
 I’ve realized that I’m no longer a number on the scale; I’m just a happier, healthier version of myself.